 Divorce is a version of death for someone who was authentically and intimately connected to another.
-If still connected through mutual children between you it is not really over.
-One way some deal with a broken relationship is to shun the other person.
-Imagine losing an entire (extended) family at once.
-I do not believe in shunning anyone and admire the maturity of those families who remain civil with each other, maybe even friends after divorce.
-That is not my case.
-There are days I feel more like a widow than a divorcee what with the complete absence of communication from someone I spent over 30 years.
-Then at times the hurt comes hurtling back on me in a different way when there is the connection between him with our mutual children.
-I don’t want him to hurt them emotionally they way he did me.
-At break up time, all was exasperated with the timing of menopause (and andropause).
+If still connected through mutual children between you it is not really ever over.
+One way some deal with a broken relationship is by shunning.
+I do not agree in shunning anyone (ever) and admire the maturity of those families who remain civil (even if the elephant is in the room) with each other, maybe even friends after the postmortem of marriage.
+The latter is not my case.
+There are days I feel more widow than divorcee what with the complete absence of communication from people I was connected with for over thirty years.
+The hurt creeps back in because of the mutual children we created and their connection with what was once family for me.
+I don’t begrudge the kids that, I just miss the relationships.
+Since then I have acquired more extended family filling the void.
+I worry the kids might get hurt emotionally by the revealing tendencies of the extended family.
+At the end, things were even more exasperated with the timing of menopause (and andropause).

 On one of my graduation announcements, I included George Eliot’s quote: “It is never too late to be what you might have been.”
 Her quote of universal truth has been evoked around the world since the 6th century Taoism: “When I let go of what I am, I become what I might be.”